alsora/ros2-code-examples/build_ros2_packages.md

 └── src

 ```
-The first step is the creation of the `src` directory.
+The first step is the creation of such workspace.

-    $ mkdir src
+    $ mkdir -p  my_workspace/src

 Place your source code inside the `src` directory.

 For example, to create a symbolic link for the sources provided in this repository

-    $ cd src
+    $ cd my_workspace/src
     $ ln -s ../src/interfaces .
     $ cd ..